kn1xght/Learning-Cybersecurity/Try-Hack-Me/Linux-Fundamentals/linux-fundamentals-2.md

 ### Takeaway
 I’m becoming more comfortable navigating the terminal and using basic commands to move around and manipulate files.
-This lesson deepened my understanding of permissions, users, and critical directories — knowledge that forms the foundation for any serious cybersecurity professional.
+This lesson deepened my understanding of permissions, users, and critical directories.
+This knowledge forms the foundation for any serious cybersecurity professional.